GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 }
 ```

-This is possible because array itself returns a memory address.
-Again, pointer will be explanation on next chapter in detail.
+The latter method is possible due to the characteristic where calling an array itself returns the memory address of the first element.
+Incrementing the pointer will shift to the next element since the memory is allocated in sequence.

 ### Function Overloading

-Multiple functions with the same name can exist as long as they are unique in arguments (such as number of arguments and its data type).
-This is called function overloading and these functions can have their own separate definition.
-Function data type does not overload functions.
+The function overloading is the concept where functions with the same name behaving differently based on the number of arguments and their data type.
+While these functions may have a different definition, the returned data type must be the same.

 ```c++
 float function(int arg1, float arg2);		// PROTOTYPE OF OVERLOADED FUNCTION 1